-National Lottery Good Causes Awards 2018
+Entering the National Lottery Good Causes Awards 2019

-Who is eligible to enter?
+Who can enter?

 Note: Notwithstanding Clause 5 of the Good Causes Awards Terms & Conditions, due to the number and weighting of entries received it has been decided to split Dublin into Dublin City and Dublin County for the judging process.